Getting Started With Administration

-Projects, activities and tasks can also be imported from your QuickBooks accounting package, or from an import file generated by your office's database system.
+Projects, activities and tasks can also be imported from your QuickBooks accounting package.
 Instructions for performing a data import can be found in your Administration Application Users Guide.

 Instead of creating activity and task records for each of your office's projects, you can create a template of activities and tasks which you can reuse for many projects at once.
 Project templates are created and managed in the same way as regular projects, with templated activities and tasks applied to as many different projects as you would like.
 If your office records time for multiple projects using the same activity and task structure, you will find it easiest to manage your system through the use of project templates.

 You can create as many different project templates as you need to record the different types of work performed by your office, and can also create custom projects with their own individual activities and tasks.
 Both templated and standard projects can be used together in Senomix and both behave the same way in system timesheets and reports, so your staff will not need to concern themselves with how you have chosen to implement your project records.

 To manage project templates in your office, click the "Templates" button located on your project administration screen:

 A System Development template (used by the example Banzai and Yoyodyne projects) has been included with your office's trial data and will be shown listed in your template screen.

 Just like the user and project records you created before, you can create a new template for your office by clicking the "New" button on your screen's toolbar to prepare your screen for a new record, and then entering the name for your template.
 After clicking the "Save" toolbar button, you will then see your new template available for selection in your screen's lower table window, as with this example of "My Project Template":

 You can add activities and tasks to your template by selecting the template of interest, clicking the "Activities" button, and then adding whatever items you would like your template to hold: